pratikemipro/jmodel/src/library/sapphire/List.coffee.md

 			map: Function.From(Function).Returning(-> new List) \
 				(mapped) -> (fn) ->
-					mapped.add fn element for element in this
+					mapped.add fn.call element, element for element in this

 			@concat: (base,others...) ->
 				new base.constructor Array::concat.apply \